-All Medicaid enrollees who are on the OMH Intensive Case Management (ICM) roster are potentially eligible for CMCM services; however, providers may bill only for enrolled, active cases who have voluntarily accepted services.
+All Medicaid clients who are on the OMH Intensive Case Management (ICM) roster are potentially eligible for CMCM services; however, providers may bill only for enrolled, active cases who have voluntarily accepted services.

-For purposes of Medicaid billing, enrollees may not be enrolled as active ICM enrollees while they are institutionalized (in settings other than acute care general hospitals).
+For purposes of Medicaid billing, clients may not be enrolled as active ICM clients while they are institutionalized (in settings other than acute care general hospitals).

-Engagement contacts prior to enrollee's enrollment by ICM are not billable by ICM providers for institutionalized enrollees.
+Engagement contacts prior to client's enrollment by ICM are not billable by ICM providers for institutionalized clients.